Part I due by 11:59 p.m. on Thursday, February 13, 2025

 creates a new string from an existing string, whereas this

-Important: In the recursive case, when you use
+In the recursive case, when you use concatenation to build

-concatenation to build a larger list, make sure that both of
+a larger list, make sure that both sides of the +

 and vals2